Eduap-com/WordMat/How to build WordMat.md

 Whenever a new release is compiled the following checklist must be followed
 1. If any changes have been made to SolveReal.mac or WordMatunitAddon.mac a new maxima.core and/or maximaunit.core must be built for both Windows and Mac.
 See section *Buidling a new maxima.core*
 2. Update the version number in WordMat.dotm, the inno script and Package script
-3. If any changes have been made to WordMat.dotm a new WordMatWinMac.dotm must be created.
-See section *Creating WordMatWinMac.dotm for Mac*
+3. If any changes have been made to WordMat.dotm a new WordMatMac.dotm must be created.
+See section *Creating WordMatMac.dotm for Mac*
+4. If any changes has been made to Excelfiles in Windows it must be copied to Mac, but running 'replacetononunicode' in the same way as WordMatMac.dotm
-4. If a new version of GeoGebra is in the release the filenames must be changed in the inno script file
+5. If a new version of GeoGebra is in the release the filenames must be changed in the inno script file
-5. Build the Windows version
+6. Build the Windows version
-6. Codesign the installer (Project owner only)
+7. Codesign the installer (Project owner only)
-7. Build the Mac version
+8. Build the Mac version
-8. Create a new release on GitHub and upload the two installers
+9. Create a new release on GitHub and upload the two installers

 ## Buidling a new maxima.core
 The default installation of Maxima loads the compiled *maxima.core* file from this location: